James Alexander Walker B.C.L.S.

 d.
 1959 — Vancouver, British Columbia

-In 1915 Walker entered private practice in Civil Engineering and Surveying, but he gave up this work to enlist with the C.E.F..
+Walker was educated in Guelph Public Schools and Collegiate Institute and at the University of Toronto, from which he obtained a diploma in civil engineering in 1908, a bachelor in applied science in 1910, and a post-graduate degree of a civil engineer in 1926.
+In 1915 Walker entered private practice in civil engineering and surveying, but he gave up this work to enlist with the Canadian Expeditionary Forces.
 In 1916 he trained in the first course given by the Royal School of Infantry in Esquimalt, B.C.
-He received his commission as Lieutenant in the 72nd Seaforth Highlanders of Canada and trained with a Yukon Infantry Company 225th Battalion.
+He received his commission as lieutenant in the 72nd Seaforth Highlanders of Canada and trained with Yukon Infantry Company’s 225th Battalion.
 Being refused for overseas service, he was transferred to the Canadian Field Artillery with headquarters in Ottawa.

 After 1919 Walker established a private practice in Vancouver and subsequently served on planning commissions in that city.